Elgin OKs 5-year contract renewal with Waste Management after tense discussion

 People who want organics/yard composting weekly pickup from April to November will have three options: a 96-gallon container for $141 for the season, 64 gallons for $131 and 35 gallons for $121.
 The council unanimously approved that.

-Council members first examined the proposed new contract at their June 12 meeting and some complained they were not given enough time before the June 30 renewal deadline.
-"I want to make sure that with the next go around this is brought to city council way in advance," Councilman Baldemar Lopez said Wednesday.
+Council members first examined the proposed new contract at their June 12 meeting, and some complained they were not given enough time before the June 30 renewal deadline.
+"I want to make sure that with the next go-round this is brought to city council way in advance," Councilman Baldemar Lopez said Wednesday.

 City Manager Rick Kozal pushed back, saying "all objective information suggested that things were working well with Waste Management."
 He pointed to a scientific community survey in 2017 that showed that 73% of residents were satisfied or very satisfied with the quality of yard and trash services.